stinglearn/SQL_learning/chapter1/lecture.md

-# about the operation of SQL
+# about the operation of SQL.